immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28853 - [SC - Insight] Trycatch will not function with internal type.md

 # Try/catch will not function with internal type.

-Submitted on Wed Feb 28 2024 16:08:47 GMT-0400 (Atlantic Standard Time) by @thomastech for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 28th 2024 at 22:08:47 UTC by @thomastech for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28853